Jill Sampson

 2016

-Bimblebox Art Project coordinator and Bimblebox Artist Camps coordinator.
+Bimblebox Art Project initiated, developer, coordinator and Bimblebox Artist Camps coordinator.
 (Includes developing and coordinating annual artist camps at the Bimblebox Nature Refuge.

 2013–present

-Bimblebox: art – science – nature, national touring exhibition, initiator, project developer and part of the team that took my idea to realisation and tour.
+Bimblebox: art – science – nature, national touring exhibition; initiator, project developer and worked with a team to develop my idea into a national touring exhibition.

 Texts and Media